KAY-imaging/OA-pipeline/README.md

 **MAX** and **MIN** are the maximum and minimum radius of the structure respectively (shown in voxels). **STD** (shown in voxels) represents the standart deviation of the measurement that we use to identify our object.
 It is preferable for the STD value to be > voxel size.

 ---
-Next, we apply the **unsharp mask filter** to further enhance image details.
+Next, we apply the **Unsharp masking filter** to further enhance image details.
 This filter is applied to reduce the impact of noise and to preserve the fine structures that can be easily lost in subsequent stages of image processing.
 It works by applying a smoothing filter to the original image to create its blurred version.
 After that, the original image is subtracted from the blurred image to enhance the contrast and sharpness of the blood vessel edges.
 The edge size and the edge contrast must be adjusted in accordance with the image analyzed.

 The filtered files are renamed to indicate the applied filters.